 All staff dealing with the travelling public at airports or on planes must have disability awareness training.
 Some staff, such as those employed to provide direct assistance, will have more specialist training.
-However, this does not mean that staff will be experts in all types of disability or in using disability equipment.
-You will need to tell them how they can best meet your needs.
+However, this does not mean that staff will be experts in all types of disability or in using mobility equipment.
+They will need you to tell them how they can best meet your needs.

-Step seven - On board
+Step 7 | On board